It began with Carmen’s dream…

 Carmen’s passion for the theatre was matched by her enthusiasm for protecting the land around her.
 She was committed to environmental education.
-For the past thirty years her property has been the home of New Pond Farm Education Center, and its outdoor classrooms have helped people of all ages to gain an appreciation and understanding of the natural world.
+For the past thirty-five years her property has been the home of New Pond Farm Education Center, and its outdoor classrooms have helped people of all ages to gain an appreciation and understanding of the natural world.

 Sally Trippe was instrumental in the founding and evolution of the Education Center.
 An active environmentalist and former teacher, Sally helped to guide the organization’s mission for two decades, and served as the Board President after Carmen’s passing, from 1995-2005.
 Her great interest in Native American heritage is responsible for our authentically recreated Woodland Indian encampment as well as the beautiful Gathering Place, which houses an impressive collection of living artifacts.
 Sally served as the Foundation’s president for ten years during which time she spearheaded the successful three million dollar Capital Campaign and the creation of the Learning Center which is such an integral part of our programs.